sdskz/quiz_api_public/README.md

 # Install
-App can only run locally in debug mode.
+App can only run locally in debug mode
-Source code includes vast comments and each step description

 Django 3.2.11